Fishing icon Ned Kehde critical of plans to spray Lake Shawnee with herbicide to control Eurasian milfoil

 Lifetime Kansas hunting/fishing license, guided crappie trip among prizes for Kansas Kids 2019 Youth Outdoor Experience Contest

 I had a few days off this past week, and boy did I have some big plans for how to spend them.

 Mushroom hunting, fishing, enjoying a little peace and quiet in the good ol’ outdoors — man, Mother Nature must hate me.

 The state’s wildlife agency is tagging walleye with ultrasonic transmitters at a popular Kansas reservoir in the hopes of better understanding their behavior.

-OUTLOOK: The best days to fish in July will be Thursdays, Fridays and Saturdays, according to the Fishing Calendar smartphone app.
+Weekends will be the best time to fish in April, according to the Fishing Calendar mobile app.

 Josh Rouse is an outdoor enthusiast from Topeka, Kansas.
 He is the Outdoors Editor for The Topeka Capital-Journal.